nautobot/nautobot-ansible/docs/getting_started/how-to-use/advanced.rst

 Passing in Dictionaries
 -------------------------------

-There will be times that you need to specify more information to resolve the ID of an object tied to the main object due to the information not being unique enough to find a single object within NetBox.
+There will be times that you need to specify more information to resolve the ID of an object tied to the main object due to the information not being unique enough to find a single object within Nautobot.
-A good example of this is specifying ``nat_inside`` when using the :ref:`netbox.netbox.netbox_ip_address<ansible_collections.netbox.netbox.netbox_ip_address_module>` module.
+A good example of this is specifying ``nat_inside`` when using the :ref:`networktocode.nautobot.ip_address<ansible_collections.networktocode.nautobot.ip_address_module>` module.

-If your NetBox instance is using the default settings then ``ENFORCE_GLOBAL_UNIQUE`` will be set to ``False`` which means that the chances of having a duplicate IP is high and most likely intended.
+If your Nautobot instance is using the default settings then ``ENFORCE_GLOBAL_UNIQUE`` will be set to ``False`` which means that the chances of having a duplicate IP is high and most likely intended.

 Let's take a look at specifying just the IP address in CIDR notation and see what results we get.